A large portion of the Earth’s water is in the ocean.

 The water on earth can be divided into:

-- Drinking water – water that is accessible and safe to drink, or able to be drunk once treated.
-Less than 1 percent of the world’s total freshwater supply is readily accessible from the various freshwater sources
+% of readily accessible freshwater – Less than 1 percent of the world’s total freshwater supply is readily accessible from the various freshwater sources

 - About 71% of the world’s surface is covered by water